algoverzum/problemset/topics/range-dp/longest-substring/statement/statement.en.md

 ## Longest Substring
-Enterprise received the same message twice ($A$, $B$), but both times the original message was corrupted.
-Our task is to determine the longest common substring.
-The common substring can help us understand the message.
+The starship Enterprise received the same message twice ($A$, $B$), but both instances were corrupted during transmission.
+Your task is to determine the length of the longest contiguous common substring between the two messages.
+This will help assess the extent of the corruption.

 ### Input
 The first line of the input contains a string: $A$ - the first message.